Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 It was a lockout.

-Management kept you out of there, so I guess technically uh you you weren't responsible for the economic terrorism.
+So I guess technically you weren't responsible for the economic terrorism.

-But yet, but yet you sit there and say a strike like it was a strike.
+But yet, but yet, you sit there and say a strike like it was a strike.